 Packaged donuts, cakes, and cookies are usually loaded with fats and have calories.

 9. Macaroni & Cheese

-The main ingredients, whole milk, butter and cheese are loaded with unhealthy fats.
-If you are going to indulge make homemade mac and cheese and use 1% milk and reduced fat cheese.
+The main ingredients, whole milk, butter, and cheese are loaded with unhealthy fats.
+If you are going to indulge then make homemade mac and cheese and use 1% milk and reduced-fat cheese.

 10. Egg Yolks